How to sell your house and buy a new one at the same time

 1. Assemble a team of pros

-Given all the steps and paperwork involved in selling and buying a home at the same time, a seasoned professional to guide you through the process is crucial.
+Given all the actions required and paperwork involved in selling and buying a home at the same time, a seasoned professional to guide you through the process is crucial.
 A skilled real estate agent can give you a realistic estimate of home prices in your area and how to price your current home.
-Using that figure, you can estimate how much equity you have and what your net proceeds will look like, so you can apply that money toward the down payment and closing costs of your new home.
+Using that figure, you can estimate what your net proceeds will look like, so you can apply that money toward the down payment and closing costs of your new home.

 “Working with a really experienced Realtor makes a huge difference,” says William Fastow, a broker with TTR Sotheby’s International Realty in Washington, D.C.
 “There are a lot of moving pieces, so you want to work with someone who has a proven track record in your market and experience across both buying and selling.”